Man, oh man, I just can't, you know, I am not allowed even the slightest error.

 I'll be back here in just a second.

-I said, no, because I don't think they're leaders.
+He said, I don't think they're leaders.

-What I meant by that was I think they're followers in the sense they follow polls.
+What I meant by that was, I think they're followers in the sense they follow polls.

 And if they look at a public opinion poll and they see that 10% of the American people care about it, then they're not going to care about it.

-They're gonna waste any time on it.
+They're going to waste any time on it.

 That is why the establishment doesn't want to hear from conservatives about smaller government, lower taxes, because they think that a majority of people who vote want a big government.